CodeYourFuture/MongoDB-Homework/week-1/3-full-stack/task.md

 # Making Your Node Apps Full Stack

-You now know enough about MongoDB to make the Node apps that you made in the last module store their data somewhere.
+You now know enough about MongoDB to make the Node apps that you made in the last module retrieve their data from a database.

 For this homework you should add MongoDB to your Quote Server homework so that all of the data is retrieved from the database instead of the `quotes.js` file in the repository.